skimzor/SZ-CGB-L/README.md

 **Note**: There are multiple revisions of the OEM CGB PCBs (CPU-01 through CPU-06).
 CGB-CPU revisions 01-05 have slight differences in passive components,  but they *should* be compatible with this PCB.  **CGB-CPU revision 06 is incompatible and cannot be used with this PCB.**

-I have personally tested this PCB and successfully created a working SZ Pocket Color using components from an OEM **CGB-CPU-04**.
+I have personally tested this PCB and successfully created a working SZ Color Lite using components from an OEM **CGB-CPU-04**.
 All features have been confirmed as working with the unit that I have created. ***However, I cannot guarantee a fully working unit if you undertake this project as there are too many factors that can cause issues, so please acknowledge this disclaimer and order/use this PCB at your own risk.
 Unless it is a PCB design issue, I will be providing limited technical support for any issues you may have.***

 If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: *skimzor#5078*.

 # Purchase and Ordering

-The SZ Pocket Color PCB will be available for purchase through Ko-fi and Etsy:
+The SZ Color Lite PCB will be available for purchase through Ko-fi and Etsy:

 - [Ko-fi](https://ko-fi.com/skimzor)
 - Etsy *(coming soon)*